somya95priya/React-TS/README.md

 **Components** - This folder consists reusable component AutoComplete folder which has respective ts and css file in it.

-**MockDat** - This folder has employee.json file, where mock employee data is available.
+**MockData** - This folder has employee.json file, where mock employee data is available.

 **ts** - This folder has interfaces folder, which consist file Employee.interface.ts file